Communication Design Agency & Social Justice

 Founder of INSPIRIT Creatives UG NGO, Activist for Social Justice

 Tuuli has over two decades experience working as an Art Director and lead designer.
 “There isn’t anything I can’t do, if I really want to” has been her motto throughout her life.
 Determination to reach the goal and finding new solutions to get there is her modus operendi.
 Since 2001, she has specialized working for NGOs and United Nations Agencies.
 Her work as an Art Director and Designer are including clients such as, International Foundation for Agricultural Development (IFAD – UN), World Health Organization HQ, World Health Organization EU, World Health Organization/Europe, World Health Communication Associates, International Montessori School, Creative Leadership Institute and Global Reporting Initiative.

 Tuuli has served as an Juror at ico-D (International Council of Design) Sustainability Standard.
 In Spring 2015 she launched Sustainable Designers Initiative (SDI), an initiative working to improve the accessibility, to design education worldwide, especially in continents where inequality is a rule rather than exception.

-In 2019 She founded INSPIRIT Creatives UG NGO, one of the first communication design agencies, taking on activities as a NGO and creating projects to help rural communities to become self-sufficient and resilient.
+In 2019 She founded INSPIRIT Creatives UG NGO, one of the first communication design agencies, taking on activities transforming communication to Social Justice.
 She is an active member of CIVICUS and Africans Rising.

-She is passionate for animal and human rights issues, horses and human intellect
+She is passionate for human rights and social justice, horses and human intellect

 Tatum Luntang is an IB graduate, currently a Fashion Design student at AMFI.
 She is experienced social media expert and working towards better transparency and respect to environmental and human rights issues, within her industry